anuj-midha247/StopWatch/README.md

 I have applied various react tricks i.e. hooks,useRef,useState,useEffect   .

 ## Conclusion 📑
-In this project ,I applied aal my learnings of React Hooks and Basics to achieve the output i.e. working StopWatch and Timer.
+In this project ,I applied all my learnings of React Hooks and Basics to achieve the output i.e. working StopWatch and Timer.